chipsalliance/firrtl-spec/spec.md

 When statements define a condition and two conditional regions: a "then" region and an "else" region.
 The condition must be a 1-bit unsigned integer type.
-Operations within the "then" region are conditionally executed when the condition is true.
+Statements within the "then" region are conditionally executed when the condition is true.
-Operations within the "else" region are conditionally executed when the condition is false.
+Statements within the "else" region are conditionally executed when the condition is false.
-Operations within regions are executed using the rules in [@sec:conditional-execution].
+Statements within regions are executed using the rules in [@sec:conditional-execution].

 In the following example, the wire `x`{.firrtl} is connected to the input `a`{.firrtl} only when the `en`{.firrtl} signal is high.
 Otherwise, the wire `x`{.firrtl} is connected to the input `b`{.firrtl}.